 Top 5 tips to make your product designer resume stand out

-You probably know this, as a designer, but colors help draw the eye to important elements.
-Use color to highlight your skills.
-Just be sure to use cool colors like blues, greens, purples, and teal and avoid warm colors like red because red sets off a fear alarm in humans.
+You probably know this as a designer, but colors help draw the eye to important elements.
+Use color to highlight your skills or any other important keywords on your resume.
+Just be sure to use cool colors like blues, greens, purples, and teal and avoid warm colors like red.
 It’s also important to stick with one color so your resume looks professional.

-If you take one thing away from this, it is that your resume needs to be readable.
+Your resume needs to be readable and that is the most important tip we can give.
 Even if the design of your resume is beautiful and abstract, if it can’t be easily scanned, it will not move you forward.
 Use a maximum of 2 columns and never use white or light-colored text.
 If you include links to your portfolio and additional websites/apps you’ve worked on (and you should!), make sure that they are clickable in the pdf format, so that your work can be seen.

 A frequent mistake that we see on applicants’ resume is that they don’t provide enough context to their work.
 When talking about the work you’ve done, make sure to include the important keywords, but also tell the story and purpose of the product, app, or system you worked on.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-With these tips and guidance, we’ve seen up to a 20% increase in initial screen conversion and up to 80% increase in interview success from our fellows in the program.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+With these tips and guidance, fellows triple their application response rate and double their interview scores.

-If you want to work with any of our advisors 1-on-1 to optimize your product designer resume or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to optimize your resume or with any other aspect of the job search, become a Pathrise fellow.